Kilmurry-Negaul

 Kilmurry-Negaul (Cill Mhuire na nGall) is a civil parish and a village in County Clare, Ireland.

 Location

 Kilmurry-Negaul is a civil parish containing a village with the name Kilmurry.

 It was within the barony of Tulla Upper, but as of 1845 had recently been transferred to the barony of Bunratty Lower.
+Today, the village of Kilmurry in the civil parish of Kilmurry-Negaul falls within the Kilkishen Electoral Division, which is part of the Shannon Local Electoral Area under the jurisdiction of Clare County Council.